jessesosmena/authentication-codeIgniter-3/readme.rst

 $db['default']['dbdriver'] = 'mysql';

-Configure the .htaccess / RewriteBase value
+Configure the .htaccess / RewriteBase array value

 RewriteBase / write here the name of the folder